Complete Guide to Timeshare Cancellation Letters & Timeshare Rescission Letters

 Rescission or cancellation, there are five key components to a winning letter:

-Resorts are trained to delay.
-It’s your letter that starts the process, so you must keep going all the way until the contract is signed.
+- Persistence: Resorts are trained to delay.
+Your letter starts the process, but you must keep going until the contract is signed off.

 When Not to Write the Letter Yourself?